Today’s Cubs Birthdays (August 11)

 Scheffing was a Cubs catcher in 1941 and 1942, but was drafted into the military before the 1943 season.
 Unfortunately for him, he had to listen to his teammates make the 1945 World Series from afar, because he didn’t get out of the service until 1946.
 Bob remained with the Cubs until the 1950 season, starting most of the games during the 1947 and 1948 seasons.
 After he retired, he went into coaching, and eventually was named the manager of his old team in 1957.
 From 1957-1959, Scheffing managed the team to three sub .500 seasons, and during those years had plenty of reasons to live up to the nickname his players bestowed on him.
 They called him Grumpy.
 (Photo: 1949 Bowman Baseball Card)

 His real name was Louis Norman Newsom but everyone called him Bobo…including himself.
 Bobo was one of the first players who constantly referred to himself in the third person.
 “I think I’m going to win this one for Bobo.”
 He actually got his nickname Bobo because that was what he called most of his teammates.
 He was rarely around long enough to learn their names — Bobo played for eight different teams.
-He had a distinguished twenty season major league career, was a 4 time all star, three-time 20-game winner, a World Series champion, and won more than 200 games in his career, but none of those came for the Cubs.
+He had a distinguished twenty-season major league career, was a four time All-Star, three-time 20-game winner, a World Series champion, and won more than 200 games in his career, but none of those came for the Cubs.
 Bobo only pitched in one inning of one game for Chicago during the 1932 season.
 He didn’t resurface in the majors until 1934 (with the St. Louis Browns), but then pitched in the big leagues until 1953.

-Knisely was a teammate of Adams (above).
-He played outfield and second base for the Cubs.
+Knisely played outfield and second base for the Cubs.
 In 1915 he got his most extended playing time and drove in 17 runs, by far the best of his career.
 That was also his last season in the big leagues.
 He played another eight years in the minors.